<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 3. How to PREPARE for the demo to make sure it runs smoothly

-4. How to DELIVER a demo that will keep them engage from start to finish
+4. How to DELIVER a demo that will keep them engaged from start to finish

 5. How to CLOSE the demo with a result and not a maybe